danieluy/react-branch-provider/README.md

 Built on top of [React Context API](https://reactjs.org/docs/context.html), **rbp** inherits its capabilities and extends them by adding a way of updating the state while making it immutable.

-It fits right into a Component-Based Architecture by offering a low boilerplate way to **separate state management and business logic from the UI**, while keeping everithing on the same module.
+It fits right into a Component-Based Architecture by offering a low boilerplate way to **separate state management and business logic from the UI**, while keeping everything on the same module.

 ```
 - App.jsx